jeremy-edward-bauerle/LegendSRD/edited-output/blood_magic/hand-edited.md

 resist magical attacks.
 It does not modify the Intensity of the spell which is controlled by the Grimoire skill.

-Range
+#### Range

 Sorcery spells have a default Range of touch, at no additional Magic Point cost.
 It costs one Magic Point to augment the Range of a sorcery spell, regardless of its final distance.

-                                                 43
-Alex Greene (order #3262370)                                                                              7
 Manipulating this component allows the sorcerer to increase the Range of a Sorcery spell.
 Unlike other manipulations the range value does not progress linearly, enabling sorcerers to cast spells over great distances.
 However since most spells require the target to be under direct observation, a sorcerer often needs other forms of perception or